nkoshimoto/genulens/README.md

 ## Usage
 See [Usage.pdf](https://github.com/nkoshimoto/genulens/blob/main/Usage.pdf).
 This document has been significantly revised according to the v1.2 update on June 2022.
+[genulens_samples.ipynb](https://github.com/nkoshimoto/genulens/blob/main/genulens_samples.ipynb) may be more useful for a quicker start.